All new leave applications will require the approval of employee's Line Manager

 Valid Until - You may use "Valid Until" to extend or shorten the entitlement validity period.
 Typical use cases include:

-To allow certain leave entitlements to carry over unused leave to the next year automatically (with the ability to set individual policies: e.g. annual leave gets carried over automatically, but special leave does not, or expires 3 months after being carried over).
+To achieve the effect of allowing certain leave entitlements to carry over ALL unused leave automatically to the next year.
+In this case, an employee will need to switch to previous entitlement year in order to apply for the unutilized leaves.
 Currently HR.my supports unutilized leave carry over of up to a maximum of 20 years.

 To allow employees to apply their current year leave entitlement in the next calendar year.
 For example, if the "Valid Until" date of Annual Leave is set to 31 March 2017, that means employees would be able to apply their leave application in 2016 for any date prior to 31 March 2017, such as applying for a Block Leave around Christmas 2016 until sometime after the first week of 2017.

 To support Leave Entitlements which do not start or end with calendar year, such as those of contract based employees.
 For example, a contract that starts from 1 June and ends at 31 May next year will usually come with Leave Entitlements that coincide with the contractual period.

 Earned Immediately - Entire leave entitlement will be earned immediately at the "Earning Start" date.
 Typical use cases include Hospitalization or Maternity Leaves.